mahdikazemi96/RegisterationForm/README.md

 ![image](https://user-images.githubusercontent.com/30793006/182185009-37b606e0-adfe-43fe-8a95-f8696e17bc46.png)

-> at the last step you should inject this config in the end layer. like this:
+> at the next step you should inject this config in the end layer with the path: *Api/Proram.cs* like this:

 `builder.Services.AddDatabaseConfig(configuration);`

+> now we need create database and tables by ef. before use migration you should install *Microsoft.EntityFrameworkCore.Design* on Api layer because it's needed.

+> now you can go to *Package Manager Console* and write the first add migration code like this: *Add-Migrations InitializeDb*

+> Congratulations your project is connected to database.

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.